jieguangzhou/dolphinscheduler-ray-example/README.md

-we can double click the test_serving task and click the view log to view the task log.
+We can double click the test_serving task and click the view log to view the task log.
 Log as follows.

 ![image-20221221233636615](images/image-20221221233636615.png)